Therapy: Children and Adolescents

 Children

-For children typically below the age of 12, the primary means of expressive and receptive communication is through play.
-Their capacity for abstract thought is not yet fully developed, rendering more traditional forms of therapy used with adults and adolescents ineffective.
-As such, Play Therapy is recognized as the developmentally appropriate intervention for children, allowing them to utilize their natural medium of expression.
-This evidence-based form of therapeutic play allows children to express their thoughts, feelings, and emotions that they might not otherwise be able to convey through words.
+For children under 12, communication happens primarily through play since their capacity for abstract thinking isn’t fully developed.
+Traditional therapies used with adults and adolescents may not be effective.
+That’s why Play Therapy is recognized as the developmentally appropriate intervention for younger children.
+This form of therapeutic play allows them to express thoughts and emotions they might not be able to verbalize.

 For additional information regarding play therapy, its benefits, and research, visit the Parents Corner on the Association for Play Therapy website at www.a4pt.org, and https://www.a4pt.org/page/ResearchReferences.